-2. (1) There is hereby established a board to be known as the Diamond Board of Namibia.

-(2) The Board shall for all purposes be a juristic person.
+- (1) There is hereby established a board to be known as the Diamond Board of Namibia. - (2) The Board shall for all purposes be a juristic person.

-Objects of Board
+3. Objects of Board

-- 3. The objects of the Board are - - (a) to advise the Minister on any matter relating to the diamond industry in, and the control and protection of the diamond resources of, Namibia; - (b) to advise the Minister on any such matter referred to it by the Minister for investigation or advice; - (c) to facilitate by financial or other means the promotion and protection of such diamond industry and diamond resources; - (d) to perform such other functions in relation to the control and protection of such diamond industry and diamond resources as the Minister after consultation with the Board may prescribe.
+The objects of the Board are -

+- (a) to advise the Minister on any matter relating to the diamond industry in, and the control and protection of the diamond resources of, Namibia; - (b) to advise the Minister on any such matter referred to it by the Minister for investigation or advice; - (c) to facilitate by financial or other means the promotion and protection of such diamond industry and diamond resources; - (d) to perform such other functions in relation to the control and protection of such diamond industry and diamond resources as the Minister after consultation with the Board may prescribe.

-Constitution of Board
+4. Constitution of Board

-- 4. (1) The Board shall consist of - - (a) one staff member of the Ministry, who shall be the chairperson; - (b) one staff member of the Ministry of Finance, nominated by the Minister of Finance; - (c) one staff member of the Ministry of Fisheries and Marine Resources, nominated by the Minister of Fisheries and Marine Resources; - (d) the commanding officer of that unit of the Namibian Police Force charged with the protection of diamonds; - (e) three persons who are nominated by producers, which producers in the opinion of the Minister are capable of representing the interests of large-scale producers; - (f) one person who is nominated by a producer, which producer in the opinion of the Minister is capable of representing the interests of small-scale producers; - (g) one person who is a member of a recognized trade union which in the opinion of the Minister represents the interests of employees in the diamond industry and who is nominated by that trade union; - (h) one person who is nominated by a cutter, which cutter in the opinion of the Minister is capable of representing the interests of cutters; - (i) one person who is nominated by a dealer, which dealer in the opinion of the Minister is capable of representing the interests of dealers; - (j) one person who is nominated by a dealer in polished diamonds engaged in the manufacturing of jewellery, which dealer in the opinion of the Minister is capable of representing the interests of such dealers; and - (k) so many other persons, but not more than two, as the Minister may deem necessary and who in his or her opinion are able to assist the Board in achieving its objects.
+- (1) The Board shall be constituted, and its members, including the chairperson and the vicechairperson of the Board, shall be appointed in accordance with, and for a period as determined under, sections 14 and 15 of the Public Enterprises Governance Act, 2006, but the membership of the Board shall include - - (a) three persons who are nominated by producers, which producers in the opinion of the Minister are capable of representing the interests of large-scale producers; - (b) one person who is nominated by a producer, which producer in the opinion of the Minister is capable of representing the interests of small-scale producers; - (c) one person who is a member of a recognized trade union which in the opinion of the Minister represents the interests of employees in the diamond industry and who is nominated by that trade union; - (d) one person who is nominated by a cutter, which cutter in the opinion of the Minister is capable of representing the interests of cutters; - (e) one person who is nominated by a dealer, which dealer in the opinion of the Minister is capable of representing the interests of dealers; and

+(f) one person who is nominated by a dealer in polished diamonds engaged in the manufacturing of jewellery, which dealer in the opinion of the Minister is capable of representing the interests of such.